besscerule/js-base/README.md

 Create a function that takes in a number between 0-10000 and returns its Roman numeral.

 Ensure that it is fully tested and uses good coding practices like KISS (KEEP IT SIMPLE STOOPID) and DRY (DON'T REPEAT YOUSELF).

+Extension: Create a html page that allows you to enter a number, click a button and the Roman numeral equivalent will be displayed underneath.